raymondtay/tube/README.md

 ## Code coverage

-Tube uses code coverage via [scoverage](https://github.com/scoverage/sbt-scoverage) because we believe we don't deliver shit to users.
+`tube` uses code coverage via [scoverage](https://github.com/scoverage/sbt-scoverage) because we believe we don't deliver shit to users.

 *Note*: code coverage is enabled, by default.
 To disable it, change the property of `coverageEnabled` to `false` in `build.sbt`.
 If you want to know